 The appellation of Vin De France does not allow producers to display the vintage of a wine on its label, which is why you will note Roman numerals on the bottle of Domaine Milan VDF instead.
 It could be said that this rebelliousness is typical of Henri Milan.
 He broke away from Baux De Provence AOC so that he could have more freedom to produce the wines he wanted to make.View Wines

-Since 2014, Théophile, Henri's son, has joined the estate and brings a new lease of life to the estate crafting elegant wines using no chemicals, no additives, no commercial yeasts and, in some cases, no added sulphur.Read More
+Since 2014, Théo, Henri's son, and his wife Nathalie have joined the estate and brings a new lease of life, crafting elegant wines, using no chemicals, no additives, no commercial yeasts and, in some cases, no added sulphur.Read More

 The only chemical treatment used during the entire process of growth and vinification is a small amount of sulphur dioxide, which is added, on some rare occasions, during bottling.
 Fermentation begins through the use of indigenous yeasts found naturally on the skins of the grapes, which are harvested manually.Location